-Students are introduced to the fundamentals of working with clay, its respective properties and tools for you to explore and develop a personal language for expressing yourself through material Learned.
+Students are introduced to the fundamentals of working with clay, its respective properties and tools for you to explore and develop a personal language for expressing yourself through material learned.
 You will be introduced to fundamental techniques for working with clay.
-Techniques will include wheel throwing and hand-building.
-Surface decorations (conventional and non-conventional), Learning ceramic vocabulary and familiarizing oneself with different ceramic artists.
+Techniques will include hand-building techniques, surface decorations (conventional and non-conventional), Learning ceramic vocabulary and familiarizing oneself with different ceramic artists.

-Class time will be used for any combination of the following: Instructor/guest presentations, student presentations, technical demonstrations, "field work" or research in our surrounding neighborhood museums, libraries and landscape, short material exercises, workdays for larger projects, group dialogue/art appreciation (often called critique) and photographing your work.
+Class time will be used for any combination of the following: Instructor/guest presentations, student presentations, technical demonstrations, research, workdays for larger projects, group dialogue/art appreciation (often called critique) and photographing your work.
 You will be expected to spend out of time class to do written assignments and additional library/internet research, as well as at least 2-3 hours per week working on your projects.